VedVar43789/VedVar43789/README.md

 **AI Systems Engineer · Agentic AI and Multi-Agent Systems · prev PwC · President @ CSES OpenSource**

 I build production grade agentic AI systems and machine learning pipelines that ship.
 Data Science and Finance at UC San Diego, graduating June 2027.
-Currently CTO at UniCircle and an Applied AI Research Assistant at the UCSD STSlab (under CSE professor Deepak Kumar).
+Currently AI Engineer at Oaken, CTO at UniCircle and an Applied AI Research Assistant at the UCSD STSlab (under CSE professor Deepak Kumar).

 ### What I work on
 - **Agentic AI:** multi-agent orchestration with LangGraph, tool calling, and LLM reasoning